digdir/designsystemet/README.md

 The main branch of this repo is locked, so all code has to come through pull requests.

-In order for a pull request to be able to be merged in, the following has to be in order:
+To ensure that a pull request can be successfully merged, the following criteria must be met:

 - A code owner has to approve the pull request.
 - Commit messages have to be in line with the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.